-Sydney Theatre and the Australian Defence Force to Present THE LONG WAY HOME, March 27-29
+Sydney Theatre and the Australian Defence Force Present THE LONG WAY HOME, Now thru 3/29

 The Long Way Home, a new play by Daniel Keene, is an historic collaboration between Sydney Theatre Company (STC) and the Australian Defence Force (ADF), coming to Melbourne in March for three nights only as part of an extensive national tour.